 - Cushing, John Pearsons, 1861-1941 (AC 1882) (Collector, Person)

 Conditions Governing Access

 There is no restriction on access to the The John P. Cushing (AC 1882) World War I Poster Collection for research use.
 Particularly fragile items may be restricted for preservation purposes.
-All requests for materials from this collection must be made at least 24 hours in advance.

 Conditions Governing Use

 Requests for permission to publish material from the The John P. Cushing (AC 1882) World War I Poster Collection should be directed to the Archives and Special Collections.
 It is the responsibility of the researcher to identify and satisfy the holders of all copyrights.